patterns-app/patterns-devkit/README.md

 components.
 It lets developers write pure data functions, called `pipes`, in **Python or SQL** and document their inputs and outputs explicitly via `schemas`.
-These pipes operate on immutable sets of data records, called `datablocks`, and can be composed into simple or complex data pipelines (function graphs).
+These pipes operate on immutable sets of data records, called `datablocks`, and can be composed into simple or complex data pipelines.
 This functional framework provides powerful benefits:

 - **Reusable components** — Pipes can be easily snapped together, shared and reused across projects, open-sourced, and catalogued in the snapflow repository (coming soon).